rishisancheti/Pathfinder-/README.md

 Single Source Shortest Path
 The Single Source Shortest Path algorithm calculates the shortest (weighted) path from a node to all other nodes in the graph.
 Open Shortest Path First is a routing protocol for IP networks.
 It uses Single Source Shortest Path to detect changes in topology, such as link failures, and come up with a new routing structure in seconds.

+Minimum Spanning Tree
+The Minimum Weight Spanning Tree starts from a given node, and finds all its reachable nodes and the set of relationships that connect the nodes together with the minimum possible weight.
+It has the following use cases:

+It was applied to analyze airline and sea connections of Papua New Guinea, and minimize the travel cost of exploring the country.
+It could be used to help design low-cost tours that visit many destinations across the country.
+More details can be found in "An Application of Minimum Spanning Trees to Travel Planning".

+Analyzing and visualizing correlations in a network of currencies, based on the correlation between currency returns.
+This is described in "Minimum Spanning Tree Application in the Currency Market".

+Tracing the history of transmission of infection in an outbreak supported by exhaustive clinical research.
+For more information, see Use of the Minimum Spanning Tree Model for Molecular Epidemiological Investigation of a Nosocomial Outbreak of Hepatitis C Virus Infection